TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-serverside-retries-rca.md

 ## **Recommended Steps**

-It is recommended to [enable server-side retries](https://docs.microsoft.com/azure/cosmos-db/prevent-rate-limiting-errors) on this account to mitigate this issue.
-Please note that server-side retries will prevent the service from ever sending a 16500 error.
+We recommend that you [enable server-side retries](https://docs.microsoft.com/azure/cosmos-db/prevent-rate-limiting-errors) on this account to mitigate this issue.
+Note that server-side retries will prevent the service from ever sending a 16500 error.
 Instead, a request that would have resulted in a 16500 will be delayed until sufficient RU are available to complete the request, up to the request timeout of 60 seconds.